-Phosphorus removal structures a landscape-scale filter that contains a reactive substrate - such as steel slag, water treatment residuals or manufactured sorption materials - that can effectively treat runoff water and reduce dissolved phosphorus loading into surface waters.
-The structures can be designed for many different scenarios including surface runoff filters, subsurface drainage tile filters and ditch drainage filters.
+Phosphorus removal structures are landscape-scale filters that contain a reactive substrate - such as steel slag, water treatment residuals or manufactured sorption materials - that can effectively treat runoff water and reduce dissolved phosphorus loading into surface waters.
+The structures can be designed for many different scenarios including surface runoff filters (blind inlets), subsurface drainage tile filters and ditch drainage filters.

 How it helps

-Phosphorus removal beds are ideally placed in situations and sites with a known excess dissolved phosphorus issue.
-These sites can include fields with extremely high soil test concentrations.
+Phosphorus removal beds are ideally placed in situations and sites with a known excess dissolved phosphorus issue in the water of 0.2ppm.
+These sites also can include fields with extremely high soil test concentrations of 200 lbs/acre Mehlich-3 phosphorus.
 Fields with high concentrations of phosphorus have been shown to continually release dissolved phosphorus even after other measures (such as nutrient management and phosphorus drawdown) have been implemented.

 According to Chad Penn, USDA-ARS, all phosphorus removal structures have the same four basic components: